 Managing Your Runs

-While runs make it convenient for you to predict what your usage would be like, there are methods through which you can ensure that your users are using integrations fairly.
-It is a common practice to apply limits on users as to how many runs can each user consume in a month.
+While runs make it convenient for you to predict what your usage would be like, there are methods through which you can ensure that your end-users are using integrations fairly.
+It is a common practice to apply limits on end-users as to how many runs can each end-user consume in a month.
 This helps you predict usage, control costs, and even monetize on your power users who may have heavy usage.

-For example: If you have 3 different pricing tiers, you can apply varying limits on users belonging to each pricing segment.
-The least paying gets less number of runs and high paying users get more runs.
+For example: If you have 3 different pricing tiers, you can apply varying limits on end-users belonging to each pricing segment.
+The least paying could get lesser number of runs and high paying end-users could get more runs.
 Limits are applied on a monthly basis and reset at the start of every month.